 A day count convention, sometimes referred to as Interest Calculation, is used to determine how interest accrues during the life of the loan.
-There are a number of conventions, by some count up to 20 worldwide.
+There are a number of conventions and by some counts, up to 20 worldwide.
 However, by far the three most popular in the United States are:

 - 30/360 assumes there are 30 days in a month and 360 days in a year; this is usually used for residential mortgage loans.